 During all of those years, and even now, we continually connect over our love for food of all ethnicities.
 In future articles, though not intended to be published on a regular schedule, we invite you to join us as we relate our trials and tribulations with all things food.
 Most of these blogs will be written primarily by Lynn, with Russ editing and contributing (when nudged by Lynn, although Russ is the better writer.)

 Routinely on Friday and Saturday evenings, we dine out either with friends or by ourselves.
 Most often I bring home a doggie-bag, which, horrors to some, I enjoy for breakfast the next day!
 Weekend mornings typically consist of reviewing cookbooks and culinary magazines as we plan our Sunday feast and menus for the rest of the week.
-And since I get home from work a few hours before Russ on weekdays, I act as sous chef preparing all of the necessary ingredients.
-Russ takes over when he gets home — unless I need to start cooking ahead.
-Unfortunately, it is nearly 8:00 before dinner is ready.
+Before retiring in August 2017, I got home from work a few hours before Russ on weekdays, and acted as sous chef preparing all of the necessary ingredients.
+Russ used to take over when he got home — but now it’s mostly on me.
+Unfortunately, because Russ gets home so late, it is nearly 8:00 before we sit down to dinner.
 But this formula has served us well and is also flexible enough to change things around when necessary.
 And it’s not uncommon for one weeknight to consist of leftovers.

 Our Langhorne home has less usable outdoor yardage than my previous Yardley house, but this was intentional due to aging and our desire for less maintenance.
 But what was important, was establishing an organic raised herb bed that also allows for a few vegetables such as tomatoes and green pole beans.
 Our yield also consists of basil, rosemary, oregano, chives, tarragon, parsley, and sage.
-Although I have to admit that this past year was dismal for growing sage.
+Although I have to admit that when I started this blog in 2014, it was a dismal year for growing sage.
 After two attempts in the raised bed, we tried three more times in pots, but the sage died every time!
-Very discouraging…
+Very discouraging… Luckily, in ensuing years the sage has proliferated.

 St. Patty’s Day dinner at Bella Tori in 2018.

 And I can’t urge everyone strongly enough to create a compost pile if you don’t have one already.
 We put all of our kitchen waste (excluding meat and dairy) first into a compost bucket under the sink and then emptied into the bin, out-of-sight, outside.
 Not only do you drastically cut down on garbage, you create rich organic matter with which to enhance your gardening beds and pots.
-(More about composting at a later date.)
+(Check out the blog on composting here.)

 So thanks for joining us and we look forward to connecting with you over the years as we blog about something so near and dear to our hearts.